Gran Canaria Pictures Guide

 Gran Canaria is sometimes referred to as a 'miniature continent' due to its diversity of landscapes and vegetation, snowy mountains to sandy deserts, coffee plantations to mango trees.

-The capital, Las Palmas, is the most historic, attractive and livable city in the Canary Islands while Playa del Ingles is the island's prime beach and party resort, much enjoyed by gays.
+The capital, Las Palmas, is the most historic, attractive and livable city in the Canary Islands and with a port and university, Las Palmas' hip bars are packed with lively Spaniards as well as foreign visitors, while Playa del Ingles is the island's prime beach and party resort, much enjoyed by youth, both straight and gay.

 Good Blue Flag beaches line the coast, tourist towns pander to every need of the common herd while the island's interior is a dramatic space scattered with mountain villages, sub-tropical plants and hiking trails ripe for exploration.

 The Caldera de Tejeda.
 Photo by Tamara k.

 Gran Canaria's climate is good all year with the north part being cooler, the centre damper and colder due to the mountain effect, while the south is the hottest region.
 In other words you might be advised to well-advised to go south in the winter and north or centre in the summer.
 Some climate specialists claim that Las Palmas in Grana Canaria has the world's best climate.

 Average minimum temperature in January 15C (max 22C), average maximum in August 28C.

 Paseo Meloneras (promenade) in Maspalomas.
 Photo by Marc Ryckaert.

 Las Palmas' monument to Benito Perez Galdos in front of the theatre of the same name.